What are Thai schools like?

 CELTA stands for Certificate in English Language Teaching to Adults.
 It’s one brand of a 4-week TEFL training course and focuses on teaching adults in a language school environment.
 It’s popular in Europe where the majority of EFL/ESL teaching work is in language schools teaching adults.
 In Asia most teaching work is in formal-education schools teaching students aged 5 – 18 years or language schools teaching children and adults.
 SEE’s program equips trainees with the necessary skills and classroom experience to teach students from kindergarten to adult.

 Why don’t you offer an online course?

 Teaching English in a non-native speaking country requires skills and cultural awareness that cannot be acquired through correspondence courses.
-In addition, few employers recognize the validity of an online TEFL training program.
+In addition, few reputable employers recognize the validity of an online-only TEFL training program.